Beyond the Major

 During the first year, this community will research reflection and narrative theories/practices across disciplines with the goal of creating an archive of scholarship and strategies.
 In the second year, the community will apply the theories to innovative pedagogical practices that can be implemented across campus.

 We know each student brings a different story, and each job opportunity is unique.
-Student Leaders working in the JSS offer help with developing rhetorically-focused communication skills for job materials.Learn more about the Job Skills Studio
+Student Leaders at Boise State offer help with developing reflective practices and communication skills to prepare for the job search.